 • The HBP offers a two-tier provider network.
 Tier 1 providers are contracted and credentialed through the Cleveland Clinic Community Physician Partnership (CPP).
-Tier 2 providers are contracted and credentialed through their respective companies.
+Tier 2 providers are contracted and credentialed through Aetna.

 Non-Contracting - The status of a hospital or other facility provider which does not meet the definition of a contracting Cleveland Clinic Health Benefit Program Provider.